Changing the Lives of Refugees

 In June 2015, Monica and her two children arrived safely to Ecuador.
 In December 2016, she received financial support from HIAS to open a salon in Quito, a few blocks from where she and her two sons lived.

 However, in March 2018, her business was robbed.
-Patty lost everything and had to start over, yet again.
+Monica lost everything and had to start over, yet again.

 Consequently, Monica now qualified to become a Graduation participant.
 She slowly built her business back up as she trained in beauty skills at the local municipality.
 Now, she makes around $350 per month.